Updated: Aug 9

-The holiday season in New York is a warm joyous experience that attracts people from around the world in hoards each year.
+The holiday season in New York is a warm joyous experience that attracts people from around the world each year.
 With everything going on in 2020, the fate of the most wonderful time of year has been up in the air.
 However, no one puts New York in a corner and the organizers of some of the most beloved traditions (think: the Thanksgiving Day parade and Christmas tree lighting) were ready to rise to the challenge.
 The below New York traditions are all occurring with adjustments made for safety and precaution.

 9am - 12pm